encode/apistar/README.md

 * `pattern` - A string or compiled regex that the data must match.
 * `format` - An identifier indicating a complex datatype with a string representation.
 For example `"date"`, to represent an ISO 8601 formatted date string.
 * `trim_whitespace` - `True ` if leading and trailing whitespace should be stripped from the data.
 Defaults to `True`.
+* `description` - A description for online documentation

 ### Number